seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 We recommend using the Giphy site to get gifs.
 Use the full URL that has the `.gif` file extension.

+## Installation
+* Fork the repository
+* Clone the repository
+* Create a directory called `backend` which will hold your backend code
+* At the end, submit a pull request with your completed code

 ## Notes on the Front End
 * This app uses primarily vanilla JavaScript for dom manipulation.
 * A CSS Framework called materialize is used for the modals.
 Here JQuery is used to turn them on and off.